“Red and Yellow and Pink and Green

 Mini Campers are tie-dye!
 The mix of colors represents the many colors that they will be a part of during their future summers as ‘Ghany girls.
 The explosive pattern of tie-dye is symbolic of the burst of excitement that accompanies the abbreviated Alleghany experience enjoyed by each of these one-week, first-time campers during their Mini-Camp week.

-The Four-Year Figaro Flip Flops
+Four Year Figaro Flip Flops

-The Green Team
+Green Team

 The Green Team is the maintenance staff at camp.
 These gentlemen wash the dishes, mow the lawn, take out the trash, row the boats and pole the barge across the river, and help with general maintenance and repairs around camp.

-The Blue and Gray Teams
+Blue & Gray Teams

 Alleghany’s version of Color War!
 Each camper is assigned to the Blue Team or the Gray Team, of which she will remain a member for life.
 Family members are assigned to the same team.
 Blue/Gray competitions include Swim and Canoe Meets, Rifle, Archery, and Tennis matches, as well as various activities throughout the term such as relay races, capture the flag, trivia games, and more.
 A heavy emphasis is placed on sportsmanship and friendly competition, abiding by camp’s dedication to the Honor Code.
 The Blue/Gray tradition was begun in 1922 and a banner hanging in our Play Hall recognizes the winner of each summer.